 One experimental firing case is used as a test case in tuning the 0-D model in terms of constants required for computation of heat loss.
 Subsequently, keeping these parameters fixed 0-D predications are made for twelve test cases involving combustion chambers of SPE and MPE at varying CRs and ignition settings.
-These are further categorized under three sub-groups, namely Simple, Complex I and Complex II depending upon the intricacy involved in the predictions.
-Under the Simple sub-group four test cases of SPE are dealt, wherein the predictions match very well with the experimental p- θ curve.
+These are further categorized under three subgroups, namely Simple, Complex I and Complex II depending upon the intricacy involved in the predictions.
+Under the Simple sub-group four test cases of SPE are dealt, wherein the predictions match very well with the experimental $p-\theta$ curve.
 These computations are attempted assuming simple spherical flame propagation model.
 Whereas, under Complex-I and II sub-group eight cases are dealt, wherein the cylinder pressures are under-predicted with simple spherical flame propagation model.
 It is observed that in most of these cases, a major part of the combustion occurred during the reverse squish period, wherein the enhanced fluid movement could be modifying the burn rate to substantially high values.
 The exact mechanism by which it is occurring is not clear, nevertheless an indicator towards that has been formulated, which is termed as 'Reverse Squish Flame'.
 Under this hypothesis the enhanced fluid movement is assumed to modify the burn rate.
 Predictions with this hypothesis are better but falls short of experimental results.
 An interesting point to be brought is the large fraction of unburned fuel at such a point beyond which there is rapid release of energy.
 The exact mechanism by which rapid energy release is occurring is not clear, but full computation of reacting flow field is expected to reveal this.
 At this stage one might like to ask about the usefulness of the 0-D model in a general way.
 The answer to this is as follows.
 Most of the engines built for gaseous fuel like the natural gas are of CR 12.0 and below.
 And moreover, most of the gas engines are designed for lean-burn operation and therefore adopt complex shaped geometries (eg. bowl-in piston), supported with a centrally located spark plug to enhance the burn-rate.
-The optimum ignition advance for these fuels is between 24 - 28° BTC.
+The optimum ignition advance for these fuels is between $24 - 28^{\circ}$ BTC.
 These conditions permit a flow-field that would have marginal role of reverse squish in modifying the burn-rate.
 In all such cases the methodology developed here would provide 'good' predictions (within a few percent).
+Also, joint collaborative work with Cummins India for the adaptation of natural gas engines for producer gas is reported.
+As a consequence of this joint work, a number of systems are operating in the field on semicommercial and commercial modes.

-8.2 Scope for Future Work
+Scope for Future Work